Keats/rust-bcrypt/README.md

 ## Changelog

+* 0.12.1: zero vec containing password in the hashing function before returning the hash
 * 0.12.0: allow null bytes in password
 * 0.11.0: update deps causing big bump in MSRV
 * 0.10.1: fix panic with invalid hashes and allow `2x`